 But then we switch to back story.
 The wild, untamed daughter attracts the attention of the dissatisfied tutor to her brothers.
 Yuck!
 Her witchy habits means she is an outsider and considered dangerous to know.
 He knows he shouldn’t, but he does, anyway.
 Blah, blah, blah.

 I picked it up and put it down three times, hoping it was just my bad mood or tiredness.
 But no. This is just trite and awful.
-Not even the stuff about the Plague was enough to keep me interested (if only a few more world leaders had been like Queen Elizabeth I though “The playhouses are all shut, by order of the Queen, and no one is allowed to gather in public.“)
+Not even the stuff about the Plague was enough to keep me interested (if only a few more world leaders had been like Queen Elizabeth I thought “The playhouses are all shut, by order of the Queen, and no one is allowed to gather in public.“)

 My next fictionalised biography disappointment was a bit closer to home.